awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 Over time, your application can accumulate a large number of application versions\.
 To save storage space and avoid hitting the [application version limit](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_elastic_beanstalk), you can configure Elastic Beanstalk to delete old versions automatically\.

 **Note**
-Deleting an application version does not have any affect on environments currently running that version\.
+Deleting an application version doesn't have any effect on environments currently running that version\.

 **To delete an application version**